- API -

 avixPower_SetCallback

-Register a callback function that will be called by AVIX when it is about to activate the currently selected power mode.
+Register a callback function to be called by AVIX when it is about to activate the currently selected power mode.

 avixPower_SetMode